The most common form of elder abuse in Australia is financial and the perpetrators are likely to be related to the victim.

 “People describe powers of attorney as a licence to steal,” ALRC president Professor Rosalind Croucher says.

 “And there might be multiple powers of attorney.
-There’s an uncertainty as to which one is the right one, which one is the most recent, and which is the valid one.”
+There’s uncertainty as to which one is the right one, which one is the most recent, and which is the valid one.”

 Creating an online database could solve these problems, although critics point out that it will not necessarily be enough to stop bad behaviour by individuals who act as decision-makers on behalf of an elderly person.